codymoorhouse/io/blog2.md

 To my surprise there was only one conflict.
 To my next surprise it was a one line json file the size of North America.
-Because the repository was so old, I decided that I would just checkout the latest version because the version mig-hub had was ancient.
+Because the repository was so old, I decided that I would just checkout the latest version of that file  because the version mig-hub had was ancient.
 Mig-hub's commit said that it only addressed typos within the file for why it was changed.
 After I did this, there was no more merge conflicts.
 I made a pull request to mig-hub's forked copy of the repository with my changes.
 I then realized that the pull request mig-hub created was from a different branch.
 So I closed the pull request and started the entire process over.
 I just had to add an extra step to make sure that I was on the correct branch BEFORE I merged with the upstream/master.
 I issued the command:

 <pre>git checkout -b "implicit-declarations"</pre>